The UHR Mentoring Scheme

 These criteria are designed to help those considering becoming a mentor, to recognise their strengths and areas for further development.

 All potential mentors must have the ability to have effective 1-1, non-directive, conversations.
-In particular, mentors need to be able to:
+Mentors need to be able to:

 - listen well and ask good open questions